nkdinsdale/Unlearning_for_MRI_harmonisation/README.md

 Scripts
 -------
 - Fully supervised Training (Normal Supervised)
-  - Three datasets with training labels available for all tasks.
+  - Three datasets with training labels available for all datasets.
 - Biased Distributions (Normal Biased)
   - Two datasets with different distributions for the main task label.
 Unlearning is completed on the overlap subjects.